enogrob/rails-site-manager/README.md

 See example of use below:
 Here it is show a Download/Import a remote DB from `Skylab` and then setting up the use of the remote DB.

 **Note:** In order to Download the remote DB or even accessing it the `AWS VPN Client` has to be connected.
+Also the CLI commands styles e.g. OO and usual bash can be used interchangeably.

 ```
 $ env.domain.methods